SM St. Michael, Penampang: History

 The school was built in 1890 by Mill Hill missionaries to convert the local people to Catholicism.
 At the time, the main mode of transportation was then the Moyog River.
 As a result, the present day St. Michael's church and the school were built in Kampong Dabak, Penampang, which was close to this river.

 The initial school structure, constructed from bamboo, served as both a classroom and residence for the church's priests.
 Its flooring consisted of bare ground, with walls rising about 3 feet from the ground.
 Students utilized slates and blocks of limestone for writing.
 However, the school faced challenges, as many local families hesitated to send their children due to concerns that the British North Borneo Company might conscript them into the British Armed Forces.
 Payment of fees was made in rice, tapioca, yam, fruit and firewood.

 The school's current site used to be a paddy field.
 It was donated to the school by locals.
-Despite the students having to share their classroom space with village goats, the school gained a commendable reputation, attracting students from as far as Tambunan and Kuala Penyu.
+Despite the students having to share their classroom space with village goats, the school gained a commendable reputation, attracting students from as far as Tambunan, Ranau, Papar and Kuala Penyu.
 This increasing demand led to the establishment of a boarding school, but it was short-lived until about the 1960s, when the school became a fully non-residential school.

 During World War II, the Japanese occupation forced the temporary closure of the school.
 However, the school was not badly damaged, suffering only from machine gun bullets.
 Rev. Fr.
 M. Henselmans applied to convert the school to a senior or secondary school on 10 August 1957 to provide the 53 students who were then in primary six with a post-primary school.
 The school was converted into a secondary school on 10 March 1958 with Tambunan native Marcus Otigil at the helm.
 The school rose slowly, with the older buildings replaced by newer ones over the years.

-Sisterhood with Yong-ho High School, South Korea

-SM St Michael fostered a relationship with Yong-ho High School, South Korea and ended their participation in the KDCA-ISEP exchange program.
-They dubbed the relation a sisterhood and organised an English Camp for South Korean students who arrived in Sabah in July 2008.
-SM St Michael's students are scheduled to go to South Korea in November or December.